 - Dismissal was because of (or mainly because of) that protection

-Tribunals often rely on timing, consistency, and credibility rather than volume of evidence.
+Tribunals often rely on timing, consistency, and credibility — not just the volume of evidence.

 Detailed evidential guidance: → What evidence do you need to prove unfair dismissal?